-Presents the nature of humankind, culture and society, including concepts and theories used for their analysis and understanding.
-Topics including social organization, marriage and family systems, politics and economics, language, religion, the arts, culture change and applied anthropology are examined.
+Presents the nature of humankind, culture, and society, including the concepts and theories used for their analysis and understanding.
+Prehistory and cultural growth, social organization, family systems, politics and economics, war, religion, values, culture shock, and applied anthropology are examined.